madjin/awesome-vrchat/README.md

 Here is a list of free tools for creators to download and use on the side of VRChat to expand your creativity!

 - [Unity 2017.4.15f1](https://unity3d.com/unity/qa/lts-releases) - The version of Unity that VRchat uses with its SDK
+  - [Unity Profiler](https://docs.unity3d.com/Manual/Profiler.html) - Helps you optimize your game by analyzing performance
+    - [Introduction to the Profiler](https://learn.unity.com/tutorial/introduction-to-the-profiler) - Introduction to the profiler and its basic sections
 - [Blender3D](https://www.blender.org/2-8/) - Powerful open source 3D modeling engine
   - [Material Blender addon](https://vrcat.club/threads/material-combiner-blender-addon-2-0-3-2.2255/) - Get lower draw calls by combining textures without quality loss
   - [Useful Addons for Blender 2.8](https://youtu.be/aTDF94CU5wc) - Great addons with links in the description